School of Social Work

 Hours: 3

-This field practicum provides students with experiential opportunities designed to develop foundation level social work skills and knowledge in an agency setting.
-Students are required to complete a minimum of 300 clock hours.
+This first field practicum builds on the experiences acquired in the pre-requisite classes, while it provides the students with the opportunity to learn theories, knowledge and skills required to engage individuals, families (or household), small groups, organizations and communities.
+Students enrolled in this educationally directed field practicum experience, which is under supervision in a social services agency must work towards developing skills which will merge into the AGP Field I requirements.
+Students must complete a total of 300 clock hours in the field agency, under the supervision of an MSW.
+Departmental approval required.
 Prerequisites: Students must have been admitted to the MSW program, completed all foundation courses or be concurrently enrolled in remaining foundation courses to enroll in SWK 553 and be in good standing with the MSW program.
 Students must complete this course and all foundation coursework before enrolling in advanced classes.
 Must receive grade of 'B' or above.

 SWK 554 - Advanced Generalist Practice Field Practicum